dwgebler/php_docker_helper/README.md

 # PHP Docker helper for Unix/Linux

-This repo contains a couple of simple bash scripts to immediately spin up a PHP Apache environment in your current working directory, using the PHP version of your choice.
+This repo contains a couple of simple bash scripts to immediately spin up a PHP Apache environment in your current working directory, using the PHP version of your choice, with XDebug and SSL enabled.

 The container will be exposed on http://localhost:8080 and https://localhost:4430